jamescherti/update-iptables/README.md

 This low-level firewall script is intended for Linux system administrators who require precise control over packet states, network address translation, and custom routing chains.
 Rules are defined directly through `iptables` without the abstraction layers commonly introduced by modern firewall management tools.

+If this low-level firewall proves useful, please support the project by **⭐ starring update-iptables on GitHub**, helping more developers discover it.

 ## Requirements

 - `bash`